Gortand History, Family Crest & Coats of Arms

 Early Notables of the Gortand family (pre 1700)

 Another 35 words (2 lines of text) are included under the topic Early Gortand Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Gortand family to Ireland
+Migration of the Gortand family

-of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
+To escape the unstable social climate in England of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Gortand were among those contributors: John Gorton who settled in Virginia in 1679; Samuel Gorton settled in Boston in 1630; Steven Gorton settled in Virginia in 1635; A. Gorton settled in Baltimore in 1820..

 You May Also Like